Preparing you for a lifelong career as a dance artist of the future.

 Presentations normally take place at the end of a module, exhibition or performance, in order to measure a student’s performance against assessment criteria.

 At level 4 & 5 students will document their process and practical work in a workbook which demonstrates their learning and individual pathway.

 Over the three years, students will be required to submit a range of written assessments in the form of essays and/or mini studies.
 These will give context to practical work and will demonstrate students’ level of research and conceptual understanding and analysis.

 During this course students may be required to explore texts containing themes and issues that might be perceived as challenging.

 Creative Carmarthen, Graduates and Industry Links

-You will be invited to audition via a technique class.
-After which you will be required to present a short 90 seconds, self-choreographed, solo and attend an interview with the Programme Director.
+You will be invited to audition via a technique class, after which you will be required to present a short 90-second, self-choreographed, solo and attend an interview with the Programme Director.

 Our graduates have gone on to a variety of careers and further study, including: